 It is the tale of monsters that live in the closet and scare children at night.
 The premise of the film comes across scary but as the story develops it becomes an endearing tale of friendship and conquering one’s fears.
 Children will love the animation and the attention to detail on the supernatural creatures.

 3. Monster House

-A bunch of children discovers that a house in their neighborhood is haunted and sentient.
-Their discovery is followed by a list of adventures to figure out the real problem with the house.
+A bunch of children discover that a house in their neighborhood is haunted and sentient.
+Their discovery is followed by a list of ghostly adventures to figure out the real problem with the house.
 The simple animation of the film makes several scary elements of the movie enjoyable for children.

 4. Scooby-Doo 2: Monsters Unleashed